MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-cli-runs.md

     # [Azure CLI](#tab/cli)

-    To submit the job, create a YAML file with your job definition in a *job.yml* file outside of the *src* directory.
+    To configure the job, create a YAML file with your job definition in a *job.yml* file outside of the *src* directory.

     :::code language="yaml" source="~/azureml-examples-main/cli/jobs/basics/hello-world-org.yml" highlight="7" range="1-9":::